What You Should Know About Reverse Parental Alienation

 - Perhaps the parent/child relationship was always stressed--she did not handle an active, opinionated child well (the "seen and not heard/speak when spoken to, your opinion doesn't matter, show me respect at all times" kind of parent).
-This was my situation.
-I was never allowed to have a voice.
-I was always being told to slow down, walk don't run; basically stifled from being my true self.
-This always caused tension as we moved forward into an adult child/parent role.
+I was in such a situation.
+I wasn't allowed a voice.
+I was always told to slow down, walk, don't run, and stifled from being my true self.
+It was this that caused tension moving into an adult child/parent role.

 Ways to Cope and Respond to Reverse Parental Alienation

 Distance and silence are critical at first.
 Try reaching out slowly with a call or even an email or a card.
 Then try a meet-up for coffee or lunch.
 Don't expect a happy reunion at first; actually, don't expect anything and you won't be disappointed.
 The most important aspect is that you tried.

-If you continue to try in good faith and persistently get bitten, it's time to resume the silence and distance until she is ready to seek counseling and work on her reactions and approaches towards you.
-For some, the painful reality is it may never happen and the situation may never change.
+If you continue in good faith and persistently get bitten, it's time to resume the silence and distance until she seeks counseling to improve her approach with you.
+For some, the painful reality is it may never happen, and the situation may never change.